mykola-dev/Gendalf/README.md

-# Gendalf
+## Gendalf

-Add some sugar and type safety to android shared prefs:
+This lib produces some sugar and type safety for android shared preferences:

 ```
 	// before